dobsontom/tom-dobson-cv/README.md

 * **Linux**:	[Tex Live](https://www.tug.org/texlive/quickinstall.html)

 ### Compilation
-1. Clone or [download](https://github.com/tomdobs/tom-dobson-cv/archive/refs/heads/main.zip) the GitHub repository.
+1. Clone or [download](https://github.com/tomdobs/tom-dobson-cv/archive/refs/heads/main.zip) this GitHub repository.
 2. Use the terminal to navigate to the repository directory.
-3. Use the following command to compile the CV with pdfLaTeX:
+3. Use the following command to compile with pdfLaTeX:

 ```bash
 pdflatex tom-dobson-cv.tex